-Lease agreements are mainly regulated by the General Civil Code, which contains certain rights and obligations of the parties in respect of the lease.
+Lease agreements are mainly regulated by the General Civil Code, which contains certain rights and obligations for the parties in respect of the lease.
 These default rules apply unless the parties agree otherwise.
-The amount of rent chargeable is, in general, only subject to the limitations that it may not be against good morals (contra bonos mores) nor exceed an adequate market rate by more than 50% and the lessee had no knowledge of the amount that would be considered an adequate market rate (laesio enormis).
+In general, the amount of rent chargeable is subject only to the limitations that it may not be against good morals (contra bonos mores) nor exceed an adequate market rate by more than 50% and the lessee had no knowledge of the amount that would be considered an adequate market rate (laesio enormis).
 Within these bounds, the amount of rent can be freely negotiated.
 The term of lease agreements is not regulated by law and may also be freely agreed by the parties.